Dreaming381/Latios-Framework/Documentation~/Psyshock Physics/README.md

 an `IFindPairsProcessor`.
 This is the struct that will have your NativeContainers and stuff to handle the results.

-`Physics.FindPairs` can be scheduled as a parallel job, and when you do, I guarantee that both entities passed into the `IFindPairsProcessor.Execute()` are **thread-safe writable** to any of their components!
+`Physics.FindPairs` can be scheduled as a parallel job, and when you do, the algorithm guarantees that both entities passed into the `IFindPairsProcessor.Execute()` are **thread-safe writable** to any of their components!

 Do you know how many people have asked about how to write in parallel to nearby enemies that should be damaged by an attack or some similar problem?
 Well here